 Breweries and Distilleries

 Planning some bank holiday weekend drinks?
 Why not go and see where your favourite drinks are made, with a tour of one of our breweries or distilleries?
 Visit Echlinville Distillery, the home of Jawbox gin; Rademon Estate Distillery where Shortcross gin is made or Hughes Craft Distillery where RubyBlue berry liqueurs are crafted.
-Hilden Brewery offers tours and tastings of their craft beer, or take a drive up the Causeway Coast to Old Bushmills Distillery.
+Hilden Brewery offers tours and tastings of their craft beer.

 Family Day Out